atharphy/Ph2_ACF_monitoring_csv/README.md

 ### Setup

 Firmware for the FC7 can be found in /firmware.
 Since the "old" FMC flavour is deprecated, only new FMCs (both connectors on the same side) are supported.
-You'll need Xilinx Vivado and a Xilinx Platform Cable USB II (http://uk.farnell.com/xilinx/hw-usb-ii-g/platform-cable-configuration-prog/dp/1649384)
+You'll need Xilinx Vivado and a Xilinx Platform Cable USB II (http://uk.farnell.com/xilinx/hw-usb-ii-g/platform-cable-configuration-prog/dp/1649384).
 For more information on the firmware, please check the doc directory of https://gitlab.cern.ch/cms_tk_ph2/d19c-firmware

 ### Gitlab CI setup for Developers (required to submit merge requests!!!)

+1. Make sure you are subscribed to the cms-tracker-phase2-DAQ e-group

-1. Add predefined variables
+2. Add predefined variables

     i. from your fork go to `Ph2_ACF > settings > CI/CD`